vimond/streamlab/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

- - Video/stream URL, characteristics (e.g. DVR, subtitles) and stream technologies (DASH, HLS) related to the problem.
+ - Video/stream type, characteristics (e.g. DVR, subtitles) and stream technologies (DASH, HLS) related to the problem.
  - Add any other context about the problem here.